SparKB0i/Akneto-website/DEPLOYMENT.md

 3. Click **"Add new site"** > **"Import an existing project"**.
 4. Select your Git provider (e.g., GitHub).
 5. Authorize Netlify to access your repositories.
-6. Search for and select your `akneto-redesign` repository.
+6. Search for and select your `akneto-website` repository.
 7.  **Configure Build Settings:**
     - **Base directory:** `akneto-redesign` (Since your project is in a subdirectory)
     - **Build command:** `npm run build`